electrickery/InfidelRunningStat/README.md

 The LCD display just shows the actual value, mean value, standard deviation, minimum value, maximum value and the number of measurements.
 The Serial console displays more fractional digits and also values from the original RunningStat library.
 The Min() and Max() were my addition.

+The 0.4 version add simple support for two buttons at the A2 and A3 pins:
+ * upper button - start count
+ * lower button - stop count
+ * both buttons - reset statistic data

 Output of the Serial console looks like this:

     ...